ibrahimjamil/basic-paralax-website/README.md

 # basic-paralax-website
-this is the simplest parallax website using just HTML and CSS this will also help you understand the basic website structure
+this is the simplest parallax website using just HTML and CSS help from brad traversy this will also help you understand the basic website structure